Joseph T. Dickman: 1902–1917

-Dickman was on the Army General Staff from 1902–1905.
-He was an instructor at the Army War College from 1905–1912.
-Dickman was the US Army Inspector General from 1912–1915, taking over 2nd US Cavalry in 1915.
-He was given command of the 85th Infantry Division, Camp Custer, Michigan, in August 1917.
+Dickman was on the Army General Staff from 1902 to 1905.
+He was an instructor at the Army War College from 1905 to 1912.
+Dickman was the US Army Inspector General from 1912 to 1915, taking over 2nd US Cavalry in 1915.

 World War I, 1917–1918

+He was given command of the 85th Infantry Division, at Camp Custer, Michigan, in August 1917, four months after the American entry into World War I.

-Dickman was given command of the 3rd Infantry Division in November 1917, at the onset of the United States' entrance into World War I. He deployed the 3rd Division to France aboard the Leviathan at noon, on March 4, 1918.
+Dickman was then given command of the 3rd Infantry Division in November 1917.
+He deployed the 3rd Division to France aboard the Leviathan at noon, on March 4, 1918.
 He was the 3rd Division commander at Chateau-Thierry in May 1918 and was made famous at the Second Battle of the Marne in July 1918.
 While allied forces on both flanks retreated, the 3rd Division stood fast in the face of enemy offensives, which led to their moniker, "The Rock of the Marne."

 Dickman commanded IV Corps from August to September 1918, to include the Saint-Mihiel Offensive in September 1918.
-He then commanded I Corps from October to November 1918, to include the Meuse-Argonne Offensive.
+He then commanded I Corps from October to November 1918, to include the Meuse–Argonne offensive.

 The Third Army was established under the command of Dickman by General John J. Pershing in France to advance to the Rhein and hold the Coblenz bridgehead, then prepare to serve after the war as the Army of Occupation of the Rhineland.
 The Third Army would have become the Army of Occupation whether or not the enemy signed the peace agreement.
 American fighting units not sent home were consolidated under Third Army and prepared to attack if Germany did not accept the terms of peace.
 The United States itself was not to sign the agreement but remained technically at war with Germany for two more years.

 For his services during the war he was awarded the Army Distinguished Service Medal, the citation for which reads:

 Post war

 Dickman returned from World War I to serve as president of the Tactics and Organization Board, which reported on lessons learned during the war from April–July 1919.
-Dickman served as commanding general of the VIII Corps Area from 1919–21.
+Dickman served as commanding general of the VIII Corps Area from 1919 to 1921.
 He retired on October 6, 1921.
 He was later recalled to preside over postwar-army downsizing board in 1922.
 His memoirs were published in 1927.

+General Dickman was a hereditary member of the Kansas Commandery of the Military Order of the Loyal Legion of the United States, by right of his father's service as an officer in the Union Army.

 Dickman died in Washington, D.C., on October 23, 1927.
 He was buried in Arlington National Cemetery.